openego/eDisGo/doc/features_in_detail.rst

 Total grid expansion costs are the sum of costs for each added transformer and line.
 Costs for lines and transformers are only distinguished by the voltage level they are installed in and not by the different types.
-In the case of lines it is further taken into account wether the line is installed in a rural or an urban area whereas rural areas are areas with a population density smaller or equal to 500 people per km² and urban areas are defined as areas with a population density higher than 500 people per km² [DENA]_.
+In the case of lines it is further taken into account wether the line is installed in a rural or an urban area, whereas rural areas are areas with a population density smaller or equal to 500 people per km² and urban areas are defined as areas with a population density higher than 500 people per km² [DENA]_.
 The population density is calculated by the population and area of the grid district the line is in (See :class:`~.grid.grids.Grid`).